Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

 Uzbekistan is a large country, and though road infrastructure between the main cities is steadily improving, travelling from A to B by road can still take up a significant proportion of your time.
 This is particularly true if you plan to travel from Tashkent to Khiva, Nukus or other sites in Karakalpakstan.
 If you are short on time, consider a domestic flight or overnight train journey.
 However you choose to travel, look out of the window and try to enjoy the views.
 It’s all part of the big adventure.

-Uzbekistan’s buses fall into two categories: the relatively modern, usually Chinese-made buses that serve set, inner-city routes and take approximately as many passengers as they have seats, and the mashrutka, overcrowded minibuses in varying stages of decay that are driven by devils on speed.
-These minibuses, sadly, are by far the most common, and if you are travelling between smaller cities in Uzbekistan they’ll be the most frequent form of transport.
+Uzbekistan’s buses fall into two categories: the relatively modern, usually Chinese-made buses that serve set, inner-city routes and take approximately as many passengers as they have seats, and the marshrutka: mostly overcrowded Damas minibuses built in Urgench.
+These minibuses, sadly, are by far the more common, and if you are travelling between smaller cities they’ll be the most frequent form of transport.
 You are not guaranteed a seat, and will likely spend much of your journey with someone else’s shopping on your lap and their elbow in your face.
-The majority of minibuses run on gas.
-If you are going on a long journey, try to get a minibus that leaves early in the morning.
-There are two reasons for this.
-Firstly, it will maximise the hours of daylight driving; your minibus may or may not have all its lights working (the same goes for other vehicles on the road) and the driver will have a better chance of seeing where the bends are.
-Secondly, it is not uncommon for minibus drivers to have a cheeky drink (or three), so starting out early maximises your chances of a sober drive.
+Buses and minibuses operate between all of the major cities and towns in Uzbekistan.
+As a rule of thumb, you will pay around US$0.50 per hour of bus travel, and US$0.70 per hour of minibus travel.
+The minibuses drive much faster, so the cost of a ticket to any destination tends to be roughly the same.